 We had done a similar trip the previous year in Europe where we did a different adventure every day for 162 days.
 Much like that trip, we wanted to see how many adventures we could find, this time in the grandiose nature of America’s National Parks and the Canadian Rockies, both of which we absolutely love.
 The hardest part was not getting to do everything we wanted to do along the way.

-Here was what our seventy-six-day road trip from San Diego up to Canada and back was like.
-We’ve written many more in-depth blogs about many of these destinations and activities and you can click on the links within the blog to learn more.
+Here was what our 5,000 mile seventy-six-day road trip from San Diego, California up to Canada and back was like.
+We’ve written many more in-depth blogs about many of these destinations and activities and you can click on the links within the blog.

-Week 1: San Deigo to Burney Falls Via Yosemite Valley
+Week 1: San Diego to Burney Falls Via Yosemite Valley

 We started off late in the afternoon from San Diego and drove towards Yosemite.
 If you’ve read my book, 1000 Miles of Memories, you will know we always try to get through Los Angeles in the evening and find a truck stop or rest area to sleep at once we get over the Grapevine.
 If you do this, remember that in the summer, the Bakersfield to Fresno area gets really hot so pick a rest area up on the mountain to make it easier to sleep!